reflectoring/reflectoring.github.io/content/blog/2022/2022-03-31-be-informed-with-lombok.md

 {{% image alt="settings" src="images/posts/lombok/builder_err.JPG" %}}

 *An object created with this approach would now be considered valid.*

+For more advanced validation scenarios, you could consider using the [Bean Validation API](https://reflectoring.io/bean-validation-with-spring-boot/).

 ### Application Logic Should Not Depend on the Generated Code